 Closed to traffic, we joined the joggers and cyclists early one morning to climb to the top of Ancon Hill and soak up the views of the Panama Canal and the Bridge of the Americas on one side, plus vistas of Casco Viejo and the new town from the other.

-Ancon Hill is easy to spot no matter where you are in the city, and can be easily spotted by looking for the huge Panama flag blowing in the wind – a former military installation, this is now one of the best and most accessible walks in Panama City.
+Ancon Hill is an easy hiking spot in Panama and can be easily spotted by looking for the huge Panama flag blowing in the wind – a former military installation, this is now one of the best and most accessible walks in Panama City.

 Read more in our exploring Ancon Hill and Mi Pueblito in Panama City blog post.